IMF vs. World Bank: Navigating the Global Financial Landscape

 The Roles of IMF and World Bank in Developing Countries

-Both the IMF and the World Bank play a part in helping developing countries deal with economic challenges.
+Both the IMF and the World Bank help developing countries deal with economic challenges.
 The IMF assists in stabilizing their finances and preventing financial crises.
 It offers guidance and financial support in times of need.

 The World Bank focuses on the long-term development of developing countries.
 It provides funding and expertise for projects that improve living conditions, education, healthcare, and infrastructure.
 These efforts aim to reduce poverty and create sustainable development.